upasadena/interactive-cyoa-tutorial/docs/appendix/troubleshooting.md

     to be added or subtracted against that Point Type.
 Look **everywhere** for it.

+### I switched from local images to external images, but the file size is still the same

+!!! note

+    Credit to Valmar for this solution.

+If you remove an image and the image remains on the choice and it shows blank in the "Upload Image" section, with the file size remaining identical, then follow these steps:

+1. Upload a new image
+2. Manually remove that image.
+This "resets" the Choice

+The file size should now be changed.

 ## Design
 ### I can't find the option to upload a background image
 This creator is rather buggy at times, and sometimes it hides the options: